jhbardwell/Bacteria-Lot-Identification-Matrix-Program/README.md

 # Bacteria-Lot-Identification-Matrix-Program
-A Python 2.7 script with 2,687 lines of code used to identify bacteria using a matrix of phenotypic traits analyzed using the Bayes Theorem.
-This program was created in 2012 at Baylor University to analyze freshwater samples for the Hartman Lab and is copyrighted under a GNU license.
+A Python 3.6.9 script with 2,687 lines of code used to identify bacteria using a matrix of phenotypic traits analyzed using the Bayes Theorem.
+This program was created using Python 2.7 in 2012 at Baylor University to analyze freshwater samples for the Hartman Lab and is copyrighted under a GNU license.
+It was then rewritten using Python 3.6 in 2020.
 Use any part of this program you wish with my blessing, just credit the author.

 This repository contains:
 1) a program .py file that requires Python 3.X and an IDE to run